Event planning guidelines

 When creating an Emergency Plan, it is important to take into account:

-- Access - primary, secondary and emergency access points and routes shuold be designated and clearly maked on the site map
+- Access - primary, secondary and emergency access points and routes should be designated and clearly maked on the site map

 - Route should avoid any temporary or permanent gated access points (unless manned)